 I think it was the perfect summer alternative to the richer, traditional lasagna.
 There are no hard and fast rules with this recipe though, if you have a favorite tomato sauce recipe, then use that.
 It is a great dish to showcase seasonal vegetables – thin layers of squash would make this a lovely, warming Autumnal dish, whilst chargrilled peppers, yellow squash, or slices of sautéed aubergine are perfect for the summer.

 You can also assemble the whole lasagne (or just the tomato sauce) well in advance before baking.
 If you are making it the day before, make sure to cover it with tinfoil or Clingfilm and refrigerate.
-I like to make mine in an aluminum foil dish so there's no chiselling the bottom of the pan to clean the dish later on!
+I like to make mine in an aluminum foil dish so there’s no chiselling the bottom of the pan to clean the dish later on!
+If you want a simpler version, you could try my vegan sheet pan lasagne recipe!

 What’s the Difference Between Lasagne and Lasagna?